Kagebounshin/game-rating-site/README.md

 - The Code to make you smooth scroll back to the top when clicking the "Back To Top Button" was borrowed from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo).

+- For the backend setup, I followed Code Institutes Video lessons.

 ### Media

 - All the reviews text are copied from the review made from [IGN](https://nordic.ign.com/) writers.